-For the purposes of Federal Student Aid, the following student statuses are used to determine eligibility for
+For the purposes of Federal Student Aid, the following student statuses are used to determine eligibility for loans as well as to determine the cost of attendance for graduate students.

-- Full-time Status Enrolled for 9 or more credit hours- - Three-Quarter-time Status Enrolled in 6 to 8 credit hours - Half-time Status Enrolled in 5 credit hours. - Less than Half-time Status Enrolled in 1-4 credit hours.
+- Full-time Status Enrolled for 9 or more credit hours. - Three-Quarter-time Status Enrolled in 6 to 8 credit hours - Half-time Status Enrolled in 5 credit hours. - Less than Half-time Status Enrolled in 1-4 credit hours.